samuelstjean/nlsam/README.md

 <a name="Dependencies"></a>
 ## Dependencies

-You will need to have at least numpy, scipy, nibabel, dipy, cython, cython-gsl and spams.
+You will need to have at least numpy, scipy, nibabel, dipy, cython, cython-gsl and spams installed with python 2.7.
 Fortunately, the setup.py will take care of installing everything you need.

 + On Debian/Ubuntu, you will need some development headers which can be installed with